Do you need the amino acid sequence of your new monoclonal antibody?

 We can help by de-novo sequencing of your novel antibody using tandem mass spectrometry.
 We can even perform this analysis if the theoretical amino acid sequence is not recorded in any database.

 De-novo sequencing of a purified mAb is valuable if the parent hybridoma cell is not available for DNA sequencing.
-It is also used when the amino acid sequence does not match the DNA sequence.
-We determine the amino acid sequence of your antibody at the protein level using a combination of the following analysis; multiple protease digestion, LC MS/MS peptide analysis, searching antibody sequence databases to retrieve the constant Fc regions, and de-novo sequencing of the CDR domains by MS/MS data interpretation.
+You can also use de-novo sequencing when the amino acid sequence does not match the DNA sequence.
+We perform amino acid sequencing of your antibody at the protein level using a combination of the following analysis; multiple protease digestion, LC MS/MS peptide analysis, searching antibody sequence databases to retrieve the constant Fc regions, and de-novo sequencing of the CDR domains by MS/MS data interpretation.

 Our antibody sequencing service includes:

-Our experts use several techniques to piece together the variable and constant sequence, and to verify the assembled sequence:
+Our experts use several techniques to piece together the variable and constant sequence.
+They also verify the assembled sequence:

 Part 1: De-novo sequencing of monoclonal antibody using PEAKS software.